24

 du Tertre 2009 - wasn't that far quality-like from its sister property Giscours.
 Slightly lighter and less concentrated but equally seductive.
 93p.

-Wines from 2009 vintage tasted at Le Gay in October 2010
+Wines from the 2009 vintage were tasted at Le Gay in October 2010

-La Graviere - had a sweet and attractive nose of black cherries, freshness, fine balance and long aftertaste.
+La Graviere - had a sweet and attractive nose of black cherries, freshness, fine balance, and a long aftertaste.
 Very impressive wine for the district (Lalande-de Pomerol).
 90p.

-Montviel - presented itself even better than in April this year with a catchy aroma of blackberries, an adequate amount of tannin, balance and quite long finish.
+Montviel - presented itself even better than in April this year with a catchy aroma of blackberries, an adequate amount of tannin, balance, and quite a long finish.
 Splendid effort.
 91p.

-Le Gay - powerful, plenty of black cherries and violets, strong structure with great depth, structure and length, incredibly strong backbone and with an extremely long aftertaste.
+Le Gay - powerful, plenty of black cherries and violets, strong structure with great depth, structure, and length, incredibly strong backbone, and an extremely long aftertaste.
 A very classy wine with charisma and great style.
 96-97p.

 La Violette - very much violet aroma on the nose and even to find on the palate, clear aroma of truffles, deep and very long on the palate with a persistent aftertaste.
 Great treat.
 95-96p.